ihorzenich/ihorzenich.github.io/cv/README.md

  - 200+ projects in past.
  - Speaker at #wstdays, #WebCampOdessa and #frontendweekend #uwcua conferences.
  - Translator for [Frontender Magazine](http://frontender.info/).
- - 1<sup>st</sup> at the “Best use of technology”​ on WebHiTech’2008.
+ - 1<sup>st</sup> at the “Best use of technology” on WebHiTech’2008.

+ T-Shirt size: XL.

 **Professional interests**: frontend-developers management, ways to speedup html markup and it's quality.